jenkinsci/conventional-commits-plugin/README.md

     }
 }
 ```
-Will update the _package.json_ as follow :
+Will update the _package.json_ as follows :
 ```json
 {
   "name": "conventional-commits-plugin-example-npm",